Biomedical waste: Treatment

 The goals of biomedical waste treatment are to reduce or eliminate the waste's hazards, and usually to make the waste unrecognizable.
 Treatment should render the waste safe for subsequent handling and disposal.
 There are several treatment methods that can accomplish these goals.
 It includes segregating the bio waste.

 Biomedical waste is often incinerated.
 An efficient incinerator will destroy pathogens and sharps.
 Source materials are not recognizable in the resulting ash.
 Alternative thermal treatment can also include technologies such as gasification and pyrolysis including energy recovery with similar waste volume reductions and pathogen destruction.

 An autoclave may also be used to treat biomedical waste.
 An autoclave uses steam and pressure to sterilize the waste or reduce its microbiological load to a level at which it may be safely disposed of.
 Many healthcare facilities routinely use an autoclave to sterilize medical supplies.
 If the same autoclave is used to sterilize supplies and treat biomedical waste, administrative controls must be used to prevent the waste operations from contaminating the supplies.
 Effective administrative controls include operator training, strict procedures, and separate times and space for processing biomedical waste.

-Microwave disinfection can also be employed for treatment of Biomedical wastes.
+Microwave disinfection can also be employed for treatment of biomedical wastes.
 Microwave irradiation is a type of non-contact heating technologies for disinfection.
 Microwave chemistry is based on efficient heating of materials by microwave dielectric heating effects.
 When exposed to microwave frequencies, the dipoles of the water molecules present in cells re-align with the applied electric field.
 As the field oscillates, the dipoles attempts to realign itself with the alternating electric field and in this process, energy is lost in the form of heat through molecular friction and dielectric loss.
-Microwave disinfection is a recently developed technology which provides advantage over old existing technologies of autoclaves as microwave based disinfection has less cycle time, power consumption and it requires minimal usage of water and consumables as compared to autoclaves.
+Microwave disinfection is a recently developed technology that provides an advantage over old existing technologies of autoclaves as microwave-based disinfection has less cycle time, power consumption and it requires minimal usage of water and consumables as compared to autoclaves.

 For liquids and small quantities, a 1–10% solution of bleach can be used to disinfect biomedical waste.
 Solutions of sodium hydroxide and other chemical disinfectants may also be used, depending on the waste's characteristics.
 Other treatment methods include heat, alkaline digesters and the use of microwaves.

 For autoclaves and microwave systems, a shredder may be used as a final treatment step to render the waste unrecognizable.
-Some autoclaves have built in shredders.
+Some autoclaves have built-in shredders.